QuantumDimPap/AUEB-Invoicer/README.md

 * pytesseract (Google's API recognize characters in an image)
 * PyPDF for pdf manipulation

-After successfully installing the above, we can open a terminal and type:
+After successfully installing the above via pip install or from Pycharm, we can open a terminal and type:

 `cd path_that_you_have_downoaded_the_repository/AUEB_Invoicer`

 and then type `python app.py`.
 After that, you should be able to see something like this:

 ![alt text](https://github.com/QuantumDimPap/AUEB-Invoicer/blob/master/images/terminal_image.PNG)

+After that you should copy the http adress that is given and paste it in any browser you want. (we tested Chrome and Firefox) After that you should be able to see something like this: